Paris International Model United Nations: Structure and conference

 PIMUN primarily simulates committees of the United Nations.
 Similar to other conferences in Europe and in the world, it features the subcommittees of the United Nations General Assembly, the United Nations Security Council, ECOSOC committees and other agencies or institutions belonging to the United Nations family.
 PIMUN has in the past also simulated intergovernmental organizations and other regional bodies, such as the African Union, the Organisation internationale de la Francophonie, and the Organization of American States.
 In these bodies, participants represent the diplomats of a member state.

 PIMUN currently uses the Interconnectivity system for some of its committees.
 Interconnectivity enables committees and delegates to interact with each other during the simulation, thus creating a more dynamic environment than standard committees, which generally operate autonomously and independently from each other.
 While participants to interconnectivity committees still simulate being diplomats, others may also embody journalists.

 The conference also features crisis committees, which are a more dynamic part of model United Nations.
 Instead of embodying diplomats and writing resolutions like in classic MUN committees, Crisis delegates embody fictional or nonfictional characters and enjoy special portfolio powers, which they can use as they wish throughout the evolving crisis.
 The conference has featured joint crisis committees, where several committees are in conflict with each other, since at least 2017.

-The conference generally lasts three days, and has been held in May since 2011.
+The conference generally lasts three to four days, and has been held once a year since 2011.